Bradford Gilbert: Mason Stables

 Edmund Coffin Jr., a prominent real estate investor and lawyer in New York City, hired Gilbert to design the Mason Stables.
 This project took three years to construct and was divided into two phases, 1881–1882 and 1883–1894.
 When completed, the Mason Stables were one of the most extensive livery stables in New York City.
 The five-story stables included 158 stalls and room for more than 300 carriages.
 Primarily Romanesque Revival in style, the building was decorated with some Celtic-style ornaments, repeating patterns in variegated orange-yellow and orange-red brick, and rows of repeating slender windows.
 One modern writer says, "The stables were nearly abstract, a field of dreams in orange, red, and yellow masonry."
 The New York City Landmarks Preservation Commission says, "Color and texture, rather than ornament, were skillfully used to give the structure its simple, yet monumental character."

 Another unique aspect of the Mason Stables was its layout, as the stables wrapped around other buildings, resulting in three entrances—76th Street, 77th Street, and Amsterdam.
 Two of the entrances featured step-gables, a characteristic of Dutch Renaissance Revival style that Gilbert used with other public buildings in New York City as a nod to the city's origins as New Netherland.
 In 1912, the stables were remodeled into a car park and were renamed the Dakota Stables (not to be confused with a 19th-century facility with that name), and the Pyramid Garage in the 1950s.
 Over the years, the building lost many of its period details; it was demolished in 2011.

 YMCA

 Gilbert designed a Queen Anne style building for the YMCA in the Bowery.
 Known locally as The Bunker, the building was constructed in 1884.
 This was the first YMCA in New York City.
 It was converted into residences in 1932 and survives today as a New York City Landmark.

 In June 1886, Gilbert was hired to design a building for the Harlem Branch of the YMCA.
 The building was located between 5th and 6th Avenues on the north side of 125th Street.
 It was brownstone on the lower levels and brick and terra cotta on the upper levels, with step-gables in the Dutch Renaissance Revival style at the 125th Street entrance.
-The $65,000 building included a gymnasium, a swimming pool, a bowling alley, five classrooms, a library, a parlor, a reception room, a reading room, and an auditorium that seated 800 people.
+The $65,000 (equivalent to $ in today's money) building included a gymnasium, a swimming pool, a bowling alley, five classrooms, a library, a parlor, a reception room, a reading room, and an auditorium that seated 800 people.